drubach/HookedOnBooks/docs/README.md

 We want people to be able to share their reviews with others to connect people across the world, instead of divide, which we've seen a lot of lately.

-You'll be able to share your reviewss, and save others so you can try them yourself later.
+You'll be able to share your reviews, and save others so you can try them yourself later.
 What's best, it doesn't cost a thing to become a part of our book community!

 [Feel free to view the live project here]()!